 The inaugural issue of “Gerard Henderson’s Media Watch” was published in April 1988 – over a year before the first edition of the ABC TV Media Watch program went to air.
 Between November 1997 and October 2015 “Gerard Henderson’s Media Watch” was published as part of The Sydney Institute Quarterly.
 In March 2009 Gerard Henderson’s Media Watch Dog blog commenced publication.

 - Stop Press: ABC Still in Denial About Its Own Historic Child Sexual Abuse Case – Featuring Louise Milligan & Nick Leys

 - The Cliché in the Room: An Elephant’s Perspective in which Hugh White gets Confused about Mandy Rice-Davies

 - An ABC Update: Aunty’s Concession on One Plus One; Paul Bongiorno’s Eco-Catastrophe Sermon from the Mount; Why the ABC needs a Fact-Checker for Its Own Supas & Will The Drum follow The Link Down the Nudist Path to Oblivion?

 - Can You Bear It?
-Mike Seccombe, Erik Jensen, Steve Biddulph & Fairfax Media
+Mike Seccombe, Eric Jensen, Steve Biddulph & Fairfax Media

 - Media Fools of the Week: Step Forward Beverley O’Connor & Mrs and Mrs Red Bandanna